quaderno/quaderno-woocommerce/readme.txt

 4. Example of an invoice

 == Changelog ==

+= 2.2.1 – December 28, 2023 =
+* Fix: Tax ID is marked as mandatory in checkout form when the related required option is selected in Quaderno settings
+* New: Show the "subscriptions update" option only when the WooCommmerce Subscriptions plugin is active
+* New: Show all the standard tax rates in the Quaderno status page

 = 2.2.0 – August 25, 2023 =
 * New: compatibility with HPOS